Helpline 1800 18 7263

 If the person still doesn’t want help after you have explored the reasons with them, let them know that if they change their mind they can always contact you.
 While encouraging the person to seek help, respect their wishes unless you believe that they are at risk of harming themselves or others.

-For further information on how to help if someone is suicidal or at risk of self-harm, see Suicide prevention.
+For further information on how to help if someone is suicidal or at risk of self-harm, see How to help when someone is suicidal.

 You can also contact the SANE Help Centre on 1800 18 SANE (7263).
 If there is an immediate risk to someone’s life, call 000.